Udzu/pudzu/pillar.md

 An abstract base class for encapsulating simple geometric shape generation (mostly implemented with numpy).
 Shapes may be generated either as masks, by calling their `mask` method, or as images, by using their constructor.
 Note that the shape classes act as factories only: masks are returned as mode "L" images, shapes as mode "RGBA" images.

 The mask methods accept a size and shape-specific parameters.
-The constructor methods also accept foreground and background colors or patterns, as well as invert and antialias parameters.
+The constructor methods also accept foreground and background colors or patterns or a foreground colormap, as well as invert and antialias parameters.

 **Rectangle**: generate rectangular shapes or masks.